maerzhase/ssr3000/README.md

 `ssr3000.serve(host, port, clientProductionConfig, serverProductionConfig)`

 The serve function will serve the production build of your application – make sure u have used [ssr3000.build()](#build) before.
 If no `clientProductionConfig` and/or `serverProductionConfig` parameters are provided the server will look for a `webpack.client.prod.config.js` and `webpack.server.prod.config.js` in the folder from where the application is running.
+You can configure default lookup paths within your [`.ssr3000rc`](#ssr3000rc).

 ```
 import ssr3000 from '../../src/index';